$180 million in stablecoins now earns inside Trust Wallet

 The growth from $155 million to $180 million in roughly five weeks also suggests the feature is past the early-adopter phase.
 Trust Wallet claims over 100 million downloads globally, meaning even a tiny conversion rate into Stablecoin Earn can drive substantial deposit growth.

-The trajectory raises a broader question: will wallets replace exchanges as the default interface for earning yield on crypto?
-If Trust Wallet can scale Stablecoin Earn to $500 million or $1 billion in deposits while maintaining the self-custody model, it would represent a meaningful shift in how retail users interact with DeFi.
+The trajectory raises a sharper question: will wallets replace exchanges as the default interface for earning yield on crypto?
+If Trust Wallet can scale Stablecoin Earn to $500 million or $1 billion in deposits while maintaining the self-custody model, it would change how retail users interact with DeFi.

 Overview

-Trust Wallet's Stablecoin Earn crossing $180 million in deposits is a clear signal that wallet-native yield is resonating with users.
-The feature's combination of self-custody, no lock-ups, daily payouts, and multi-protocol diversification addresses the core pain points that kept casual users away from DeFi lending.
-With support for USDC, USDT, DAI, and USDA across four major networks, and integrations with battle-tested protocols like Aave and Morpho, the product is positioned at the intersection of convenience and security.
-As wallets evolve from simple storage into full-featured financial platforms, the $180 million milestone may look like just the beginning.
+Trust Wallet's Stablecoin Earn crossing $180 million in deposits shows that wallet-native yield is finding users.
+The feature's combination of self-custody, no lock-ups, daily payouts, and multi-protocol routing addresses the problems that kept casual users away from DeFi lending.
+With support for USDC, USDT, DAI, and USDA across four major networks, and integrations with protocols like Aave and Morpho, the product sits between wallet UX and DeFi lending.